 - General Awareness: The banking, as well as the knowledge about current affairs, is tested in this section.

 To explore more about IBPS Exams, check at the linked article.

 In the general awareness section, the banking awareness part includes topics pertaining to the Indian economy.
 This section contains the questions related to the current economy and its growth.

 This is an important topic in general awareness so for a candidate to crack the bank jobs.
 He/she needs to have the sectional knowledge and meet the overall cut-offs to qualify in the respective bank exams.

 candidates can check the following links for General awareness section:

 To learn Tips To Master Error Spotting In English Language Section, check at the linked article.

-The main subtopic, which the candidate needs to know on the Indian economy can be studied through banking exam preparation app like BYJU’S learning tablet.
-The entire section is covered under the general knowledge section, which gives the detailed knowledge about the Indian economy.
+The main subtopic, which the candidate needs to know on the Indian economy can be studied through a banking exam preparation app like BYJU’S learning tablet.
+The entire section is covered under the general knowledge section, which gives detailed knowledge about the Indian economy.

 Meanwhile, candidates can also refer to Economics NCERT books from standard 9-12 to keep themselves updated about the latest happenings in the Indian economy.

 The written exam on Indian economy mostly consists of multiple-choice questions from: